jovianarts/LVSolutionBuilder/README.md

 - `-Quiet` : Auto close once build as completed (should not be used with -Preview)
 - `-Preview` : Does not build but instead displays the list and build order of each build specification.
 Recommended for validation.
 - `-Rebuild` : Ignores the incremental build information from previous runs and rebuilds everything.
+- `-ActiveTarget` : Specifies the Target under which the build specifications will build.
+Can specify many.
+- `-KeepSplitProjects` : Skips the split project clean-up step at the end of the build.

 ### Incremental Builds